BitcoinQnA/bitcoiner.guide-legacy-/index.md

 *   [Email](mailto:bitcoinqna@protonmail.com)

-If you would like to support my work, please click [here](https://www.bitcoinqna.com/donations).
+If you would like to support my work, please visit my [donation](https://www.bitcoinqna.com/donations) page.